openstack/keystone/doc/source/installing.rst

 ===================

 This document describes how to install Keystone in order to use it.
-If you are intending to develop on or with Keystone, please read :doc:`developing` and :doc:`devref/development.environment`.
+If you are intending to develop on or with Keystone, please read :doc:`devref/development_best_practices` and :doc:`devref/development.environment`.

 Installing from Source